zuntaalejandra/credit-risk-classification/report-template.md

-* Machine Learning Model 2:
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+* Machine Learning Model 2  --> Accuracy, Precision, and Recall scores.

 The next image describes the prediction values obtained for model 2.